TrangNg-Th/I519-Bioinformatics-Fall2022/README.md

 Note that with the same input file size,  the smaller the kmer size is, the longer the program will run.

+## PS:
+Please let me know if you have any ideas/comments